Follow us on

 [Back to top]

-An outbreak of human infections caused by the avian influenza A (H7N9) virus, which normally affects only birds, was reported from China in March 2013, causing 131 cases and 32 deaths as of May 8.
+An outbreak of human infections caused by the avian influenza A (H7N9) virus, which normally affects only birds, was reported from China in March 2013, causing 131 cases and 65 deaths as of late May.
 More than 30 cases were reported from the city of Shanghai.
 Cases were also reported from the provinces of Jiangsu, Anhui, Zhejiang, Henan, and Shandong.
 One case was reported from Beijing.
 Older males appeared to be particularly affected.
 Most of the cases occurred in those who had direct contact with poultry or birds in live poultry markets, had visited live poultry markets, or had prepared or cooked freshly slaughtered birds from live poultry markets.
 Frequent hand-washing was associated with a reduced rate of infection (see Eurosurveillance).
 The virus has not been detected to date on farms or in commercial poultry operations.
 There is no evidence so far of person-to-person spread.
 The live poultry markets in Shanghai have been closed.
 No new cases have been reported since May 8, 2013, suggesting that the outbreak may be subsiding.
 No travel restrictions are recommended for China, but visitors should avoid contact with live, uncooked, or undercooked poultry or eggs.
 Travelers to China who develop fever, cough or shortness of breath should seek immediate medical attention.
 For further information, go to the the World Health Organization and ProMED-mail.